Cyprus / Κυπριακή Δημοκρατία / Kıbrıs Cumhuriyeti – Let’s explore here

 Cyprus is a transcontinental country – it is located both in Europe and in Asia.
 Because of this, the information on the country is located both in our European and in our Asian travel destination sections.
 Don’t worry though, all the information for this amazing country is captured on this page.

-The Southern two thirds of the island is occupied by The Republic of Cyprus.
-Whereas the Northern third is occupied by the Turkish Republic of Northern Cyprus.
+The southern two thirds of the island is occupied by the Republic of Cyprus.
+Whereas the northern third is occupied by the Turkish Republic of Northern Cyprus.
 As the latter isn’t recognised internationally (except by Turkey), the United Nations provides a controlled Green Line as a buffer zone between the two.

 Harbour in Nicosia, Cyprus.